Xyce/Xyce/INSTALL.md

 ```sh
 cmake --build . -j 2 -t install
 ```
-The "-j 2" designates the number of processors being used for compiling Trilinos.
+The "-j 2" designates the number of processors to be used for compiling Trilinos.
 Choose an appropriate number for your system.
-After the Xyce installation is successful, you may delete the Trilinos build directory if you do not plan on building Trilinos again (see the [Uninstalling Xyce](#uninstalling-xyce) section below first, however).
+After the Xyce installation is successful, you may delete the Trilinos build directory if you do not plan on building Trilinos again (see the [Uninstalling Xyce](#uninstalling-xyce) section first, however).

 #### Other Trilinos Options